JCurley10/Jeopardy_nlp/README.md

 |-|-|-|-|-|-|-|-|-|-|
 | slang words, synonyms, medical terms, and sounds | Famous kings and queens, specifically in England, more speficically people named Henry, James, Stephen, James, Louis, Arthur, David | Capitals!!
 And America, Africa, India, museums, europe, and speficially founding dates related to states and countries | years, and specifically when someone died (This one might not be very informative, but it is well clustered) | Paris, cuisine, the French Revolution | Islands!! and oceans, coastlines, and places with Central in their name..
 And Carolina! | hit songs, rock songs, band names, musicals, and theme songs | car and oil companies, the brand, when the companies were founded and what products they have | French, Latin, Greek, and Roman | specifically Shakespeare, plays, characters names, which actor plays in which character role |

-As I expected, geography, literature, and pop culture are very important.
-Busines and Industry, which is not a topic that I think of when I think of *Jeopardy!* categories, was also a clear cluster.
-I am interested in why science and history terms are not so clear in these clusters, given they are such common categories.
-Maybe, there are *just too many* common words for history and science that they weren't included due to the nature of tf-idf vectorization.
-Or, because NMF is a soft-clustering model, the common words in history and science categories can be found within other clusters.
+As I expected, Geography, Literature, and Pop Culture are very important.
+Busines and Industry, which is one of the most common categories as seen above, was also a clear cluster.
+I am interested in why Science and History terms are not so clear in these clusters, given they are such common categories.
+Maybe, there are *just too many* common words for History and Science that they weren't included due to the nature of tf-idf vectorization.
+Or, it could be because NMF is a soft-clustering model, the common words in History and Science categories can be found within other clusters.

 **Next Steps**: